Dinny Allen: Inter-county

 Kerry reclaimed their provincial title in 1984 and it looked as if Allen's career was drawing to a close.
 That same year he was named on a special team to mark the centenary year of the Gaelic Athletic Association.
-Allen was named in the left corner-forward position on the Football Team of the Century, made up of player swho never won a senior All-Ireland medal.
+Allen was named in the left corner-forward position on the Football Team of the Century, made up of players who never won a senior All-Ireland medal.

 In 1986 Allen was dropped from the panel.
 He was recalled to the side two years later in 1988 at the age of 36 and captured a second Munster winners' medal following a narrow 1–14 to 0–16 win over arch-rivals Kerry.
 Cork later qualified for the All-Ireland final with Meath providing the opposition.
 Cork stormed ahead after just three minutes when Teddy McCarthy scored the only goal of five consecutive All-Ireland final appearances for Cork.
 Meath fought back and secured a 0–12 to 1–9 draw.
 The replay proved to be a tough, controversial affair with Meath reduced to fourteen men with the sending off of Gerry McEntee.
 In spite of being outnumbered Meath still won the game by 0–13 to 0–12.

 Following this result Allen contemplated retiring from inter-county football, however, after another impressive campaign with Nemo Rangers he was persuaded by Billy Morgan to stay on for another year.
 His decision bore fruit as he was rewarded with the captaincy of the team.
 1989 began well with Allen playing a key role in helping Cork to claim the National League title.
 He later added a third Munster medal to his collection following another win over Kerry.
 The subsequent All-Ireland final saw Mayo play Cork in a unique pairing.
 Cork were on top for much of the game, however, a goal by substitute Anthony Finnerty gave Mayo a brief lead.
 Mayo failed to score for the last nineteen minutes as Teddy McCarthy took over and gave a masterful display at midfield.
 Cork held on to win the game by 0–17 to 1–11.
 Seventeen years after he first lined out for Cork Allen had finally collected a senior All-Ireland winners' medal.
 He also had the honour of accepting the Sam Maguire Cup on behalf of his county.

 Allen retired from inter-county football following this triumph.

+Association football

+In addition to his Gaelic games career, Allen played association football at both junior and League of Ireland level.
+He played junior football with St Mary's, reaching a FAI Junior Cup final which he missed to play a hurling match for Nemo, a decision which he would later describe by saying "to this day I would put it down as the worst decision I made in sport".
+Allen would later sign for Cork Hibs and go on to win the FAI Senior Cup in 1972.
+He later played with Cork Celtic (78-79), Cork United (79-81) and finally Cork City in their debut season in 1984.